 One of the most exciting, large-scale projects in the district is the revitalization of the Steelepointe Peninsula in Bridgeport.
 Thanks to an $11 million TIGER Grant from the Department of Transportation, construction for the transit-oriented mixed-use development is now well underway.
 The TIGER funds are being used to construct and improve roads that are within walking distance of many forms of public transit in Bridgeport.
 This sort of transit-friendly development will attract new residents, businesses and visitors to Bridgeport – not to mention hundreds of new jobs.

 Other very important projects include the replacement of the Walk Bridge in Norwalk.
 After several failures delaying rail traffic on the extremely busy Northeast Corridor, it became clear that the bridge’s days were numbered.
-I was instrumental in securing $161 million dollars for the replacement of the bridge.
-Senators Blumenthal, Murphy and I also worked together with state agencies to secure a $10 million TIGER grant to begin the development of an additional rail station in Bridgeport to allow more commuting options and spur economic development.
+Jim was instrumental in securing $161 million dollars for the replacement of the bridge.
+Senators Blumenthal, Murphy, and Congressman Himes also worked together with state agencies to secure a $10 million TIGER grant to begin the development of an additional rail station in Bridgeport to allow more commuting options and spur economic development.

 Envisioning the Cross Harbor Freight Tunnel

 Next time you’re stuck in traffic on the interstate highway, imagine how quickly traffic would flow if half the trucks were suddenly removed from the road.
 Imagine replacing them with freight trains, moving safely along the rails, making it cheaper to move goods and reducing the carbon footprint of all that freight.

 The Cross Harbor Freight Tunnel would help us accomplish just that.
 At present, the only place a freight train can cross the Hudson River and pass into New England is near Albany, NY.
 But a Cross Harbor Freight Tunnel through New York Harbor would help us move goods more cost-effectively and reduce highway congestion.